x86 Crash Course (WIP)

 {width=50%}

-is used to access local variables easily and the local variables stored in stack frame, at lower address than EBP
+So the EBP is used to access local variables easily and the local variables stored in stack frame, at lower address than EBP (negative offsets).

 {width=50%}